-Project Arizona is a semester-long project for young, outstanding leaders of the global freedom change.
+Project Arizona is a semester-long program for young, outstanding leaders of the global freedom change.
 In Phoenix, these international talents conduct meaningful internships, academic seminar at ASU, and fruitful networking.
-They gain a thorough understanding of the ideas of liberty and how to implement them when they return to their own communities..
+They gain a thorough understanding of the ideas of liberty and how to implement them when they return to their communities.

 With Project Arizona, you are guaranteed an internship with leading state policy group, attorney office, media outlet or museum.
-Our concern is to match your candidacy well with your internship provider.
+Our concern is to match your candidacy with your internship provider.
 Thus you can be assured that your internship will benefit your career and strengthen your position on the market.
-Internship providers represent broad spectrum of businesses but all of them provide quality and meaningful training.
-Internships are full-time and last three months.
-More about our internship providers you can read HERE
+Internship providers represent broad spectrum of businesses but all of them provide high-quality and meaningful training.
+Internships are usually part-time and last three months.
+You can read more about our internship providers HERE

-Education is very important part of Project Arizona.
-We want students to understand better the history of place where they are living now (United States of America) and learn mechanism of free market economics, the system that made it prosperous.
-There are two major elements of the educational plan that Project Arizona offers: – Weekly participation in three classes of American History and Political Philosophy offered by Arizona State University Center for Political Thought and Leadership (ASU CPTL) – Designed especially for Project Arizona 3-day long Seminar on Free Market Economics and practical implementation of the freedom philosophy.
+Education is a very important part of Project Arizona.
+We want students to better understand the history of the place (United States of America) and learn the mechanisms of free market economy that made it prosperous.
+There are two major elements of the educational plan that Project Arizona offers: – Weekly participation in three classes of American History and Political Philosophy offered by Arizona State University Center for Political Thought and Leadership (ASU CPTL) – Designed specifically for Project Arizona: 3-day long Seminar on Free Market Economics and practical implementation of the freedom philosophy.
 The Seminar is co-sponsored by ASU CPTL, Center for Study of Economic Liberty and the Language of Liberty Institute.
-Would you like to learn more about Education part?
-Click HERE

-We believe that living in community means to understand local problems and to engage in solution.
-That is why we join forces with existing community service providers, especially the ones who stress the importance of freedom.
-In the past we cooperated with Americans for Prosperity AZ (https://americansforprosperity.org/state/arizona) and Generation Opportunity (https://generationopportunity.org) and plan to engage our students to volunteer few hours a month for their civic activities.
-From our point of view it is very important to engage our students in such activities thus proving that charity is possible in free society and exposing them to the culture of compassion.
+We believe that living in a community means trying to understand local problems and engage in their solution.
+That is why we join forces with existing community service providers, particularly the ones who understand the importance of liberty.
+In the past we cooperated with Americans for Prosperity AZ and Generation Opportunity.
+We plan to engage our students to volunteer a few hours a month for their civic activities.
+From our point of view it is very important to engage our students in such activities, proving that charity can flourish in a free society and exposing them to the culture of compassion.